Orchestra of the Music Makers: History

-The Orchestra has also released a recording of its live performance of Gustav Mahler's First Symphony on its own 'OMMLive' Label, it received a rating of 4 1/2 stars (out of five) by the Straits Times, and was lauded for "homogeneous unity in string passages, lovingly crafted woodwind solos and a brass section any orchestra should be proud of".
+The orchestra has also released a recording of its live performance of Gustav Mahler's First Symphony on its own 'OMMLive' Label, it received a rating of 4 1/2 stars (out of five) by the Straits Times, and was lauded for "homogeneous unity in string passages, lovingly crafted woodwind solos and a brass section any orchestra should be proud of".

-The subsequent release of its ground-breaking performance of Gustav Mahler's Second Symphony was regarded as "[having] virtually everything going for it: technical perfection, unstinting energy, assured musicians not afraid of dynamic extremes, a percussion section that gives new meaning to the word “awesome”" and this was also the first recording by a non-professional Orchestra to be featured on the Singapore Airlines KrisWorld Entertainment System.
+The subsequent release of its ground-breaking performance of Gustav Mahler's Second Symphony was regarded as "[having] virtually everything going for it: technical perfection, unstinting energy, assured musicians not afraid of dynamic extremes, a percussion section that gives new meaning to the word 'awesome'" and this was also the first recording by a non-professional orchestra to be featured on the Singapore Airlines KrisWorld Entertainment System.

-Future releases featuring Holst's Planets and Mahler's Eighth Symphony are anticipated.
+Future releases featuring Holst's The Planets and Mahler's Eighth Symphony are anticipated.

-The Orchestra is composed of approximately 140 members, most of whom are students in tertiary education, conscripts (as an avocation), and working professionals, and it is led by its Music Director, the prominent conductor Chan Tze Law, who is also an Associate Director at the Yong Siew Toh Conservatory, National University of Singapore.
+The orchestra is composed of approximately 140 members, most of whom are students in tertiary education, conscripts (as an avocation), and working professionals, and it is led by its music director, conductor Chan Tze Law, who is also an associate director at the Yong Siew Toh Conservatory, National University of Singapore.
 It was also the first orchestra of its kind in Singapore to introduce a comprehensive leader-mentor system allowing for the tutelage of its musicians by reputable professionals in the industry.
-The Orchestra, in collaboration with the School of the Arts, has also revived the previously dormant Combined Schools String Camp, with its Members, Leader-Mentors and Music Director contributing to nurture and develop the musical abilities of String Musicians in Secondary Schools.
+The orchestra, in collaboration with the School of the Arts, has also revived the previously dormant Combined Schools String Camp, with its members, leader-mentors and music director contributing to nurture and develop the musical abilities of string musicians in secondary schools.

-A focus on philanthropy has also been one of the Orchestra's founding principles and defining features, enunciated as a vision to 'pursue philanthropy through the medium of music'.
-Nicknamed the 'charity' orchestra in the press, its eleemosynary efforts have already benefited Habitat for Humanity, the Straits Times School Pocket Money Fund, and the Children's Cancer Foundation.
+A focus on philanthropy has also been one of the orchestra's founding principles and defining features, enunciated as a vision to "pursue philanthropy through the medium of music".
+Nicknamed the "charity" orchestra in the press, its eleemosynary efforts have already benefited Habitat for Humanity, the Straits Times School Pocket Money Fund, and the Children's Cancer Foundation.

-In May 2011, the Orchestra achieved Institution of Public Character (IPC) status, which allows all donations made to it to be eligible for 250% tax-exemption.
+In May 2011, the orchestra achieved Institution of Public Character (IPC) status, which allows all donations made to it to be eligible for 250% tax-exemption.